This article was UPDATED on September 20, 2021

 - You’re executing a lot of marketing tactics, but they seem to be siloed and not orchestrated across your prospect’s buyer journey.

-- You don’t have the analytics, data or dashboards you want to show you the performance metrics associated with revenue generation from marketing, sales and customer service.
+- You don’t have the analytics, data or dashboards you want to show you the performance metrics associated with revenue generated from marketing, sales and customer service.

 - You have a complex tech stack that continues to have issues associated with configuration, reporting, alignment and integration among technologies.